-- Minimum of 15 hours between planning (during RtI) and implementation. - Work individually or in groups with a maximum of three people. - This is an 8th grade Promotion requirement. - All 8th graders will be assigned to an Advisory Group at the beginning of 8th grade. - Meet once a month with your Advisory Group during Rt.I to: - > Ask questions - ➤ Generate ideas - ➤ Work on your Process Journal - > Prepare for your Presentation
+- Minimum of 15 hours between planning (during WEI) and implementation.

+- Work individually or in groups with a maximum of three people.

+- This is an 8th grade requirement.

+- All 8th graders will be assigned to an Advisory Teacher at the beginning of 8th grade.

+- Meet multiple times with your Advisory teacher during Enrichment time to:

+- Ask questions

+- Generate ideas

+- Work on your Process Journal

+- Prepare for your Presentation